JeffreyL-3/RecycleBot/README.md

 Note: using a .jpg or .png image is recommended.
 Limited file conversion is implemented, but not all file types are supported.

 ## Setup
+- Setup a virtual environment
+  - Run '''python -m venv openai-env''' in the main directory
 - Run the following to install dependencies:
   - pip install Flask requests Werkzeug
 - Run app.py